 I found this recipe for raisin griddle cookies in an old 1961 edition of Farm Journal's Timesaving Country Cookbook.
 I thought it would be an excellent recipe for you to start off with learning how to make cookies on a stovetop griddle.

 I made a few changes in the recipe from the way it originally appeared in the cookbook.
 When I made the cookies, I substituted Splenda for the sugar.
 They tasted just fine, but I left sugar in the recipe below for you to make your own decision on what type of sweetener you want to use.
 As shown below, I used cinnamon instead of the nutmeg called for in the original recipe.
 I like the taste of raisins and cinnamon together.
-Make them the way your family will like best.
+Make them the way your family will like them best.
 After all, that's what good cooks do!

 - 3 1/2 cups sifted all-purpose flour